Ravanger/Personal-website_src/Projects/3D-Gramophone.md

 ---
 title: 3D - Gramophone
 tags: 3D Modeling
+summary: Tasked with modeling, texturing, lighting, and rendering a gramophone with "a modern twist."
 ---

 Tasked with modeling, texturing, lighting, and rendering a gramophone with "a modern twist."